 Best Science Websites for Teaching Physics

-Share My Lesson features hundreds of categorized ready-to-use handouts, labs and lectures submitted by other physics teachers.
-Includes resources on the conservation of energy and momentum, electromagnetism, fluid mechanics, force and motion, thermodynamics, nuclear processes, and waves.
+Search through this great collection of hundreds of categorized ready-to-use handouts, labs, and lectures submitted by physics teachers.
+You’ll find resources on the conservation of energy and momentum, electromagnetism, fluid mechanics, and more!

 The content from this popular site is comedic, clear and includes helpful algebra and calculus reviews.
 That means you can focus on the science content without mathematical misunderstandings.